Shreyask24/Mental_Health_Companion/README.md

-# 🧠 Mental Health Companion – Mood Tracker (Backend)
+# Mental Health Companion – Mood Tracker

 This is the backend server for the **Mental Health Companion** project – a web-based platform designed to help users track their mood, manage stress, and build consistent self-care habits.